Pretty much every parent wants their children to succeed in life.

 When our daughter Bethany turned eleven, I bought her a teen-girl magazine.
 I wanted to be ahead of the game in talking about adolescent issues, instead of doing damage control after she absorbed the misguided ideas of her peers!
 We looked through the articles that were filled with tips on makeup, diets, and catching a boyfriend and identified the messages communicated by each of the articles about where people get value and what’s important.
 Then we discussed how that measured up to God’s truth.

-As a high schooler (and still now as a young 20-something), Bethany chooses excellent friends, enjoys fashion and makeup occasionally for the fun of it, and feels sorry for kids who are trapped by the need to impress others.
+As a high schooler, Bethany chose excellent friends, enjoyed fashion and makeup occasionally for the fun of it, and felt sorry for kids who are trapped by the need to impress others.
 Once she challenged a popular, appearance-conscious friend to try coming to school without makeup.
 When the girl hesitantly showed her face the next day Bethany announced, “You look beautiful without makeup and we love you just as much!”
 It occurred to me that her message to this girl was the perspective we had thoughtfully and persistently communicated to her from a young age.

 The specific key messages each child needs will vary somewhat based on age and unique personality.
 For example, children who struggle with a learning disability may need to loudly and clearly hear the message that God created them in the perfect way for the plans he has, regardless of how school goes for them.
 Children who are introverts (in our culture that values extroversion) may need to learn that God designed and values their thoughtful, quiet, and sensitive nature.
 The youngster who loves working with his or her hands but struggles to sit still in class may need extra opportunities to build or fix things.
 He or she will need to hear that this special gift can be a great blessing to the world.